 Forget babies.
-Doggie cake smashes are where it's at.
+Dog cake smashes are where it's at.

 Ever seen a cute photo of a doggo devouring a birthday cake and want to replicate it at home?

-Well it’s time for fido to make the frosting fly…we’ve got the expert lowdown on what it takes to pull off a successful doggie cake smash.
+Well it’s time for fido to make the frosting fly…we’ve got the expert lowdown on what it takes to pull off a successful and stylish doggie cake smash.

 1. Choose Your Location

 The inspiration for this shoot was that dogs deserve to have their cake and eat it too!
 This shoot was a styled dog cake smash to celebrate Stella’s birthday in addition to the arrival of the newest member to her family, her little puppy sister Luna

 For a few reasons, we chose to shoot Stella’s dog cake smash in the Boston Navy Yard.
 First and foremost, the Boston Navy Yard provided for a stunning backdrop of the city and the marina.
 It is also a location that is near and dear to Stella’s heart.
 She is a quintessential New England dog, enjoying her swims and walks along the harbor.

 Stella is a resident of the Boston Navy Yard, so it was a natural decision to use her backyard for the photoshoot because we knew it would also be an environment where she would be comfortable in, helping her to relax for the photoshoot.
 Since we were also including her new puppy sister, Luna, in the photoshoot, we knew we wanted a location that wouldn’t be too populated and so shooting on the dock provided us with a little bit of privacy.